-We use a centralised database to record the results of our operational risk management process.
+We use a Group-wide risk management system to record the results of our operational risk management process.
 Operational risk and control assessments are input and maintained by business units.
-Business management and Business Risk and Control Managers monitor and follow up the progress of documented action plans.
+Business management monitor and follow up the progress of documented action plans.